-- (1) Subject to section 63, an order made by the Tribunal is final and binding on all parties to the proceeding to which the order relates. - (2) Subject to subsection (3), nothing in subsection (1) prevents the Tribunal from reconsidering any claim for compensation that has been determined by it, or from varying or revoking an order previously made by it. - (3) The Tribunal shall not vary or revoke an order previously made by it if that variation or
+- (1) Subject to section 63, an order made by the Tribunal in relation to proceedings to which this Act relates is final and binding on all parties to the proceeding to which the order relates. - (2) Subject to subsection (3), nothing in subsection (1) prevents the Tribunal from reconsidering any claim for compensation that has been determined by it, or from varying or revoking an order previously made by it. - (3) The Tribunal shall not vary or revoke an order previously made by it if that variation or revocation will affect any amount paid, or any action taken, in accordance with that order.

-- revocation will affect any amount paid, or any action taken, in accordance with that order. - (4) Subject to section 63, no order or proceeding of the Tribunal with respect to an order - (a) is vitiated by reason of any informality or want of form; or - (b) is liable to be challenged, appealed against, reviewed, quashed, or called into question by any court.
+- (4) Subject to section 63, no order, or proceeding of the Tribunal with respect to an order, that is made for the purposes of this Act - (a) is vitiated by reason of any informality or want of form; or - (b) is liable to be challenged, appealed against, reviewed, quashed, or called into question by any court.